-- 44.1 The Trust must keep proper accounts and proper records in relation to the accounts. - 44.2 Monitor may with the approval of the Secretary of State give directions

-- to the Trust as to the content and form of its accounts. - 44.3 The accounts are to be audited by the trust's auditor. - 44.4 The trust shall prepare in respect of each financial year annual accounts in such form as Monitor may with the approval of the Secretary of State direct - 44.5 The functions of the trust with respect to the preparation of the annual accounts shall be delegated to the Accounting Officer.
+- 44.1 The Trust must keep proper accounts and proper records in relation to the accounts. - 44.2 Monitor may with the approval of the Secretary of State give directions to the Trust as to the content and form of its accounts. - 44.3 The accounts are to be audited by the trust Trust's auditor. - 44.4 The trust Trust shall prepare in respect of each financial year annual accounts Annual Accounts in such form as Monitor may with the approval of the Secretary of State direct. - 44.5 The functions of the trustTrust with respect to the preparation of the annual accountsAnnual Accounts shall be delegated to the Accounting Officer.

-45. Annual report, forward plans and non-NHSwork
+45. Annual reportReport, forward plans and non-NHS work

-- 45.1 The trust shall prepare an Annual Report and send it to Monitor. - 45.2 The trust shall give information as to its forward planning in respect of each financial year to Monitor. - 45.3 The document containing the information with respect to forward planning (referred to above) shall be prepared by the directors. - 45.4 In preparing the document, the directors shall have regard to the views of the Council of Governors. - 45.5 Each forward plan must include information about - - 45.5.1 the activities other than the provision of goods and services for the purposes of the health service in England that the trust proposes to carry on, and - 45.5.2 the income it expects to receive from doing so. - 45.6 Where a forward plan contains a proposal that the trust carry on an activity of a kind mentioned in sub-paragraph 45.5.1 the Council of Governors must - 45.6.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfillment by the trust of its principal purpose or the performance of its other functions, and - 45.6.2 notify the directors of the trust of its determination. - 45.7 A trust which proposes to increase by 5% or more the proportion of its total income in any financial year attributable to activities other than the provision of goods and services for the purposes of the health service in England may implement the proposal only if more than half of the members of the council of governors of the trust voting approve its implementation.
+- 45.1 The trust Trust shall prepare an Annual Report and send it to Monitor. - 45.2 The trustTrust shall give information as to its forward planning in respect of each financial year to Monitor. - 45.3 The document containing the information with respect to forward planning (referred to above) shall be prepared by the director Directors. - 45.4 In preparing the document, the director Directors shall have regard to the views of the Council of Governors. - 45.5 Each forward plan must include information about - - 45.5.1 the activities other than the provision of goods and services for the purposes of the health service in England that the trustTrust proposes to carry on, and - 45.5.2 the income it expects to receive from doing so. - 45.6 Where a forward plan contains a proposal that the trustTrust carry on an activity of a kind mentioned in sub-paragraph 45.5.1 the Council of

+Governors must -

+- 45.6.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfillmentfulfilment by the trustTrust of its principal purpose or the performance of its other functions, and - 45.6.2 notify the directorDirectors of the trustTrust of its determination. - 45.7 A trust which proposes to increase by 5% or more the proportion of its total income in any financial year attributable to activities other than the provision of goods and services for the purposes of the health service in England may implement the proposal only if more than half of the members Members of the council of governor of the trustTrust voting approve its implementation.

-46. Presentation of the annual accounts and reports to the governors and members
+46. Presentation of the annual accounts Annual Accounts and reportReports to the governor Governors and member Members

-- 46.1 The following documents are to be presented to the Council of Governors at a general meeting of the Council of Governors: - 46.1.1 the annual accounts - 46.1.2 any report of the auditor on them - 46.1.3 the annual report. - 46.2 The documents shall also be presented to the members of the Trust at the Annual Members' Meeting by at least one member of the Board of Directors in attendance. - 46.3 The Trust may combine a meeting of the Council of Governors convened for the purposes of sub-paragraph 46.1 with the Annual Members' Meeting.
+- 46.1 The following documents are to be presented to the Council of Governors at a general meeting of the Council of Governors: - 46.1.1 the annual accounts Annual Accounts - 46.1.2 any report Report of the auditor on them - 46.1.3 the annual Annual report Report. - 46.2 The documents shall also be presented to the member Members' Meeting by at least one member of the Board of Directors in attendance. - 46.3 The Trust may combine a meeting of the Council of Governors convened for the purposes of sub-paragraph 46.1_with the Annual Members' Meeting.